markh-de/KiVar/README.md

 Starting with version 0.2.0, `"` (double-quote) characters are also supported for quoting.
 Single- and double-quote strings can be nested, e.g. the string `"hello 'world'"` would result in `hello 'world'`.

-This change is fully backwards-compatible.
-There is no need to adapt legacy rule strings.
+This change is mostly backwards-compatible.
+If your legacy string do not use double-quote characters that are supposed to be used in a verbatim fashion themselves, there is no need to adapt legacy rule strings.

 #### Definition of Terms